UTSA-ICS/sid-server/doc/source/developing.rst

 the ``Accept-Language`` header of the request.
 In order to test this in your development environment, there's a couple of things you need to do.

 1. Build the message files.
-Run the following command in your keystone
+Run the following command in your sidserver
    directory:

 .. code-block:: bash

    $ python setup.py compile_catalog

-This will generate .mo files like keystone/locale/[lang]/LC_MESSAGES/[lang].mo
+This will generate .mo files like sidserver/locale/[lang]/LC_MESSAGES/[lang].mo

-2. When running Keystone, set the ``KEYSTONE_LOCALEDIR`` environment variable to the keystone/locale directory.
+2. When running Keystone, set the ``KEYSTONE_LOCALEDIR`` environment variable to the sidserver/locale directory.
 For example:

 .. code-block:: bash

-   $ KEYSTONE_LOCALEDIR=/opt/stack/keystone/keystone/locale keystone-all
+   $ KEYSTONE_LOCALEDIR=/opt/stack/sidserver/sidserver/locale sidserver-all

 Now you can get a translated error response: